How to Find Your Lost Pet.

 3,500 pets back each year through microchips.

-private pet service for removal, burial, or cremation of the
+private pet service for removal, burial, or cremation of the pet’s remains.

 The person who finds your pet may do the following:

 They may call the newspapers and place an ad to advise people that they have

 Check the lost and found ads for people trying to report their animal

 File online with local Craigslist, petfinders.com, Face book, or other pet

 rescue resources, that they’ve found your pet.
 Report finding your pet at